-Over time, you will put quite a bit of work into the exact configuration of your hosts and services, limits, alerts and so on — so you should make backups.
-This is not only useful in case something goes wrong, but also for testing or using different configurations.
-You can back up the complete configuration and restore it if necessary.
+Over time you will put quite a bit of work into the exact configuration of your hosts and services, limits, notifications and so on — so you should make backups.
+This is not only useful in the event of something going wrong, but also for testing purposes or for use in alternative configurations.
+You can back up a complete configuration and restore it if necessary.
 Backups can be scheduled, encrypted and compressed.

-In the first step, switch to the list of backup targets on the Site backup page with the Backup targets action button and create a new target with Add target:
+In the first step, switch to the list of backup targets on the Site backup page, and there with the Backup targets action button create a new target with Add target:

-The absolute path specification under Destination refers to the system, not the site.
+The absolute file path specification under Destination refers to the system, not the site.

-After you have saved the backup target, go back to the Site backup page.
-Open the list of backup keys with Backup encryption keys and create a new key for your backups with Add key with a meaningful name and a secure password (passphrase):
+Once you have saved the backup target, go back to the Site backup page.
+Open the list of backup keys with Backup encryption keys and create a new key for your backups with Add key and specify a meaningful name and a secure password (passphrase):

-After creating the key, you will see a message telling you that you have not downloaded the keys yet:
+After creating the key you will see a message informing you that you have not yet downloaded the keys:

 You can download the key in PEM format using the Download this key button.
 By the way, you also have to enter the passphrase of the key when downloading.
 Since you need these keys to restore backups, the message will remain until all keys have been saved.